ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 Learning web development was a lot like learning how to ski.
 That's the best way I can describe it.
 Learning CSS & HTML was like going down the bunny hill.
 It gave me a chance to gain some footing in and build my initial confidence.

-After a few goes down the small hill, I got on the ski lift and went down my first real slope.
+After a few runs down the small hill, I got on the ski lift and went down my first real slope.
 Or, as it translates in the web development world, I began programming in JavaScript.

 You see, when I went first went skiing, I went too fast down the mountain.
 It's because I was pointing my skis vertically, causing me to fall on my face.
 What I should have done is skiied parallel across the mountain.
 Instead I fell over and over again all the way down to the bottom of my run. **But** I still had to get back up each time and ski a little further before I could finally take a rest.